Tellusant/docs/articles-posts/consulting-firm-productivity.md

 # The Low Productivity of MBB
 *Dr. Staffan Canback*

-> *I wrote this in March 2022.
-Then it was met with some interest.
+> *I wrote this piece in March 2022.
+AT the time it was met with some interest.
 In November AI burst onto the scene with large language models.
-Since then, it seems like everybody believe they have found the weakness in MBB.*
+Since then, it seems like everybody believes they have found the weakness in MBB.*

 > *It is easy to be prescient with hindsight.
 I am proud that I identified the issue before ChatGPT arrived.
 Then again, if anyone could do it, it should be me given my background.*